-At Greenlands all children, including those who are disadvantaged and children who have SEND learn whole school and subject specific concepts through studying six different topics.
+At Greenlands all children, including those who are disadvantaged and children who have SEND learn subject specific concepts through studying six different topics.

 Children with higher levels of emotional, behavioural, social and school well-being on average have higher levels of academic achievement and are more engaged in school, both concurrently and in later years.